mridul3301/Drug-Target-Interaction/README.md

 | :---:   | :---: | :---: |
 | BindingDB | BindingDB is a public, web-accessible database of measured binding affinities, focusing chiefly on the interactions of protein considered to be drug-targets with small, drug-like molecules. | Regression.
 Given the target amino acid sequence/compound SMILES string, predict their binding affinity. |

+## Outcome

+Our model predicts binding affinity across a diverse set of drugs and target groups.
+Drug-target interaction prediction task aims to predict the interaction activity score in silico given only the accessible compound structural information and protein amino acid sequence.